juliusoh/lfz-full-stack-lessons/exercises/postgres-intro/README.md

 # postgres-intro

-This lesson introduces the [PostgreSQL](https://www.postgresql.org/) (pronounced "Post Gress Queue El).
+This lesson introduces the [PostgreSQL](https://www.postgresql.org/) (pronounced "Post Gress Queue El) relational database system.
 PostgreSQL v10 comes pre-installed in the LearningFuze development environment and this lesson assumes that you are running the latest version of the development environment.

 ### Before You Begin